 Stix: Well, just at Liquid Death for Instagram.
 We have a YouTube channel as well, which you can just type it in, Liquid Death and it’ll pop up.
 I have my own personal, Stixaround for Instagram.
 Then Steve Nilsen for LinkedIn.
 So usually I share all that only because I probably post on all those channels or platforms.
 Everything you see on Liquid Death, you’re probably gonna see it on my personal.

 I just can’t thank you enough for having me.
 I really appreciate you.
 It’s great to have that and it’s fun to tell these stories.
 If I hopefully motivated someone out there or inspired someone, I always am happy.
 I get a lot of inquiries via LinkedIn, from students, kids who are trying to finish college or they’re an account executive and they’ve been put to the task of trying to drum up business.
 I’ll even answer it and just say, ‘you know, we’re not interested in what you’re doing, but this is what I suggest you do.’
 I don’t know.
 I just think that I didn’t have anyone doing that for me, and I think that paying it forward is the way to go.
 Unless it’s something that’s a really lame pitch, I usually get back to people.

 Stix: I really appreciate it.
 Thank you so much.
 I really respect what you do with Rad Season.
 That’s awesome.

 Missed the last episodes?
 Check them out!

 Episode 27: The Powell Movement Podcast with Mike PowellLast updated on Feb 13, 2021

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Evergreen, Colorado using the map below!